hweidner/check-mk-goodies/autopb/README.md

 The autopb script automatically creates hosts in Checkmk when [piggyback](https://docs.checkmk.com/latest/en/piggyback.html) data is available.
-It supports only the Checkmk Raw edition, version 2.1 (developed and tested with 2.1.0p14).
+It supports only the Checkmk Raw edition, version 2.1/2.2 (developed with 2.1.0p14, tested with current 2.1 and 2.2 versions).

 This is very basically what the
-[Checkmk Dynamic Configuration Daemon (DCD)](https://docs.checkmk.com/latest/en/dcd.html) and its piggyback connector does, which is only available in the Enterprise edition.
+[Checkmk Dynamic Configuration Daemon (DCD)](https://docs.checkmk.com/latest/en/dcd.html) and its piggyback connector does, which is only available in the Enterprise, Cloud and Managed Services editions.

 In Checkmk, many buildin checks create piggyback data.
 Examples are the the special agents for VMware, Proxmox VE or Kubernetes, or the agent plugin for Docker.